Spinor Bose-Einstein condensates: Many-Body Theory

 \subsubsection{Symmetry considerations on possible phases}

 The possible ground states of spinor BECs can be inferred based on symmetry arguments without solving the GPEs.
-The spin-2 BEC has five internal degrees of freedom corresponding to magnetic quantum numbers $m=2,1,0,-1,-2$.
-Let $a_m$'s be their amplitudes.
-Under rotation of the coordinate system, they must transform so as to guarantee that the linear combination

-is scalar, where $Y_2^m(\theta,\phi)$ is the spherical harmonic function of rank 2 with $\theta$ and $\phi$ being the polar and azimuthal angles, respectively, in the spherical coordinate system.
-Let

-be the unit vector in the $(\theta,\phi)$ direction.
-In terms of the unit vector ${\bm k}$, we can rewrite Eq.~(\ref{rank2tensor}) as
+Let us consider the eigenvalues of the order parameter matrix ${\bm \chi}$ introduced in Sec.~\ref{sec:spin2_Cartesian}: